How to Show in Halter Classes

 Many halter classes can be broken into two phases.
 One is the inspection phase, in which the judge examines one horse at a time and analyzes conformation and type while checking for any disqualifications.
 Each horse is also judged at the walk and trot in order for the judge to evaluate movement and way of going.
 The second phase involves returning to the “line up,” where each horse and handler wait while the other competitors are inspected.

-Arabians and half-Arabians are typically shown in an specialized Arabian show halter.
+Arabians and half-Arabians are typically shown in a specialized Arabian show halter.

-Different shows and classes will have different pattern requirements.
+Different horse shows and classes will have different pattern requirements for halter classes.
 Some might want you to walk in for inspection and then trot away, some might require that all competitors come in trotting and then line up along the rail before inspection.
 Read and understand any posted patterns, watch any classes that are before yours, and listen carefully to instructions from the ringmaster or announcer.

 Learn the specifics on how to show your breed or type.
 Some breeds, like Arabians, for instance, are shown in breed-specific tack and are positioned in a special way when standing in the ring.
 Some breeds are expected to be groomed differently than others (braiding, etc…) Find out what’s typical for your horse’s breed.
 Also, find out what you are expected to wear—it too can vary from breed to breed.